Key Takeaways

 Enhancing Customer Experience

-Restaurants that invest in frictionless digital ordering report 15–20% reductions in abandoned orders and measurable increases in repeat visits.
+Restaurants that invest in frictionless digital ordering consistently see fewer abandoned carts and measurable increases in repeat visits.
 When the first experience is effortless, the second one becomes automatic.

 Owning Customer Data